Stay in the Loop

 Equilibrium Dance Company: Imbalance Dance Showcase

-Saturday, August 2, 2025, 7:30pm
+Saturday, August 2, 7:30pm

-Equilibrium Dance Academy, 1802 South Broad Street
+Equilibrium Dance Academy, 1802 South Broad Street, Philadelphia

-Arts on Center Stage: the Lady Hoofers
+Arts on Center Stage: Lady Hoofers

-August 7, 6:00pm
+Thursday, August 7, 6pm

-Dilworth Park, 1 South 15th Street, Philadelphia
+Dilworth Park, 1 S 15th Street, Philadelphia

-For tap dance fans, the Lady Hoofers all-women tap ensemble is bringing some reimagined standards as well as some of their newer favorites, to the park.
+For tap dance fans, the Lady Hoofers all-women tap ensemble is bringing some reimagined standards as well as some of their newer favorites to the park.
 And if you always wanted to try it yourself, you can learn a few steps or judge our efforts from the sidelines.
 I love an audience participation show, and this should be a fun one.

 Kun-Yang Lin/Dancers presents Inhale

-August 9, 7:30pm
+Saturday, August 9, 7:30pm

-Kun-Yang Lin/Dance invites companies across the dance spectrum to participate in a curated series of short works.
+Kun-Yang Lin/Dancers invites companies across the dance spectrum to participate in a curated series of short works.
 Anne-Marie Mulgrew & Dancers Company, Yu.S.Artistry, Abby Donnenfeld, Caitlin Quinn, and others will be presenting in the intimate setting of the CHI Movement Arts studio.

 Arts on Center Stage: Kun-Yang Lin/Dancers

-August 21, 6:00pm
+Thursday, August 21, 6pm

-Dilworth Park, 1 South 15th Street
+Dilworth Park, 1 S 15th Street, Philadelphia

-On stage, Kun-Yang Lin/Dance specializes in contemporary dance with a Chinese sensibility.
+On stage, Kun-Yang Lin/Dancers specializes in contemporary dance with a Chinese sensibility.
 In the community, the company promotes Chinese cultural dance, and the performance in the park promises a bit of both: excerpts from past favorites as well as Chinese classical and folk dance.
 It’s one of my favorite companies in town and definitely on my dance card.

 Looking at the new season at Penn Live Arts

-Zellerbach Theater, 3680 Walnut Street
+Zellerbach Theater, 3680 Walnut Street, Philadelphia

-In August I’ll take a deep dive into the 2025-2026 season for local companies Philadelphia Ballet and BalletX.
-But this month it’s Penn Live Arts in the spotlight, presenting nine companies in a season chock full of long-time favorites and a couple of newcomers to Philadelphia.
-I am looking forward to Kathak dancer Akash Odedra’s first appearance in Philadelphia with Songs of the Bulbul (October 18), a full-length solo performance based on the Sufi myth of the nightingale.
+In August, I’ll take a deep dive into the 2025-2026 season for local companies Philadelphia Ballet and BalletX.
+But this month, it’s Penn Live Arts in the spotlight, presenting nine companies in a season chock full of long-time favorites and a couple of newcomers to Philadelphia.
+I am looking forward to Kathak dancer Akash Odedra’s first appearance in Philadelphia with Songs of the Bulbul (Saturday, October 18), a full-length solo performance based on the Sufi myth of the nightingale.

 To celebrate the country’s 250th birthday, Live Arts is curating America Unfinished, which features five dance companies that will explore what America means in the 21st century.
-Favorites Mark Morris Dance Group (September 26-27), Ephrat Asherie Dance.
-(November 14-15), Dance Theatre of Harlem (January 16-18), and Rennie Harris Puremovement (March 20-21) will be bringing works that explore the rich, and often painful cultural tapestry, that is America.
+Favorites, Mark Morris Dance Group (September 26-27), Ephrat Asherie Dance (November 14-15), Dance Theatre of Harlem (January 16-18), and Rennie Harris Puremovement (March 20-21), will be bringing works that explore the rich—and often painful—cultural tapestry that is America.

 The season rounds out with new-to-Philly Quebec’s Compagnie Virginie Brunelle (February 20-21), and long-time favorites, Momix (December 12-14) and Paul Taylor Dance Company (April 17-18).